Jessica Pegula vs. Anna Blinkova: Prediction and Match Betting Odds | China Open

 Jessica Pegula vs. Anna Blinkova Trends and Insights

-- Pegula has played 67 matches over the past 12 months across all court surfaces, and 20.9 games per match.
+- Pegula has played 20.9 games per match in her 67 matches over the past year (across all court types).

-- Through 47 matches over the past year on hard courts, Pegula has played 20.8 games per match and won 58.0% of them.
+- Pegula has played 20.8 games per match in her 47 matches on hard courts over the past 12 months.

-- In her 55 matches in the past 12 months across all court surfaces, Blinkova is averaging 21.5 games per match and winning 51.4% of those games.
+- In her 54 matches in the past 12 months across all court types, Blinkova is averaging 21.6 games per match while winning 51.1% of those games.

-- Blinkova has averaged 21.4 games per match and 9.6 games per set in 34 matches on hard courts in the past year, winning 51.3% of those games.
+- Through 33 matches on hard courts in the past year, Blinkova has averaged 21.5 games per match and 9.6 games per set, winning 50.8% of those games.

-- In the one match between Pegula and Blinkova dating back to 2015, in the Credit One Charleston Open Round of 32, Pegula was victorious 6-2, 6-0.
+- In the lone match between Pegula and Blinkova dating back to 2015, in the Credit One Charleston Open Round of 32, Pegula was victorious 6-2, 6-0.

-- In terms of sets, Pegula has taken two versus Blinkova (100.0%), while Blinkova has claimed zero.
+- Pegula and Blinkova have played two sets, and Pegula has emerged with the edge, claiming victory in all of them.

-- Pegula has won 12 games (85.7% win rate) against Blinkova, who has claimed two games.
+- Pegula has the edge in 14 total games against Blinkova, taking 12 of them.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.